 Here is our guide to the ‘Special Spanish Seven’ – the birds and mammals that are on every visitor’s ‘must-see’ list.

 1. IBERIAN LYNX

 The Iberian (or Spanish) lynx is one of the most endangered wild cats in the world.
 Found only in the wilder regions of Spain and Portugal, it has distinctive tufted ears, a short tail and long legs.
 Iberian lynxes prey mainly on rabbits, which have declined because of diseases such as myxomatosis.
-They also suffered from loss of their scrubby habitat to development.
+They also suffered from the loss of their scrubby habitat to development.
 In recent years, numbers have bounced back from the brink of extinction, rising from just 100 pairs at the turn of the millennium to more than 300 pairs today.
-This is thanks to the efforts of conservationists to provide the right habitat, and stop the animals being hunted and killed.
+This is thanks to the efforts of conservationists to provide the right habitat and stop the animals being hunted and killed.
 Its main strongholds are in the south and west of Spain, especially Andalucía and along the border with Portugal.
 Check out which local wildlife specialists could show you an Iberian Lynx here.